Brandonsdevlife/brandonsdevlife/README.md

 ### Hi there 👋

 My name is Brandon.
-I am a React and JavaScript enthusiast who is in the beginning of a long journey towards mastery.
-Currently, I am building a portfolio and personal website to learn and demonstrate the components from React.
-I have so many ideas that I would love to learn, build, and deploy.
-It will be great to collaborate in a team.
+I like to build web applications that are hosted in the cloud.
+I use JavaScript, React, and Vue mainly.
+Currently, I am working on a FinTech Dashbaord. :)

 Hope you have a great day!